Skip to main content Skip to footer

 • Make your Handshake PROFILE stand out and keep it current!

-• Current students: use the Career Plan resources to prepare your Resume and upload it to your Handshake documents section
+• Current students: use the Career Plan resources to prepare your resume and upload it to your Handshake documents section

 • Meet with a Career Center professional to review your Resume and Handshake profile